-Since 2023, aligning with the market trend of OLED display proliferation, we embarked on developing AMOLED on-cell touch controllers tailored for tablets, notebooks, and automotive OLED displays.
-Our AMOLED on-cell capacitive touch controller boasts several innovations and merits.
+Since 2023, aligning with the market trend of OLED display proliferation, we embarked on developing OLED on-cell touch controllers tailored for tablets, notebooks, and automotive OLED displays.
+Our OLED on-cell capacitive touch controller boasts several innovations and merits.
 It is meticulously engineered, featuring an industry-leading touch signal-to-noise ratio exceeding 45 dB, making it the ideal solution to meet the demands of flexible OLED panels commonly required for automotive applications.
 It also offers improved sensitivity to challenging user conditions such as glove-wearing and wet finger operations, ensuring exceptional performance with display quality unaffected by touch-display interactions.
 Moreover, our touch controller not only supports multi-finger capacitive touch and is compatible with various types of OLED panels, but it can also cascade multiple chips to support displays larger than 20 inches.
+OLED on-cell touch controller IC for automotive has entered production in the third quarter of 2024 with several new projects underway with customers.
 For consumer and IT applications, it boasts a 240Hz high touch report rate at 5-finger operating conditions, and its embedded micro-controller single-chip solution reduces costs for flexible products.
-To support the state-of-the-art active stylus feature of tablet and notebook touchscreens, our AMOLED touch controller integrates multiple active stylus protocols, such as USI, MPP, LPP, and HPP.
-Our AMOLED designs have garnered several design wins from leading customers and are set to commence production in 2024.
+To support the state-of-the-art active stylus feature of tablet and notebook touchscreens, our OLED touch controller integrates multiple active stylus protocols, such as USI, MPP, LPP, and HPP.